Phydon/ms/README.md

 *Simple sort command based on linux' sort*

-Sort file content or output from a previous command:
+Sort file content or output from a previous command (stdin):
 - alphabetical
 - numerical
 - reverse